 A PROVOCATIVE PREFACE

-In his magisterial two-volume Types of Economic Theory Wesley Clair Mitchell, Columbia University American Institutionalist economist, business-cycle economic historian, historian of economic theory and founder of the National Bureau of Economic Research, wrote that the process that constitutes the development of the social sciences is an incessant interaction between logically arranged ideas and chronologically arranged events.
+In his magisterial two-volume Types of Economic Theory Wesley Clair Mitchell, Columbia University American institutionalist economist, business-cycle economic historian, historian of economic theory and founder of the National Bureau of Economic Research, wrote that the process that constitutes the development of the social sciences is an incessant interaction between logically arranged ideas and chronologically arranged events.

-Since modern science is an evolving cultural institution, this memorable Institutionalist refrain can be modified to apply to philosophy of science: The process that constitutes the development of philosophy of science is an episodic interaction between logically arranged ideas in philosophy and chronologically arranged events science.
-For the contemporary pragmatist philosopher of science the most important episodes in twentieth-century science are the two great scientific revolutions in physics – Einstein’s relativity physics and Heisenberg’s quantum physics – with the latter’s the more influential for philosophy.
+Since empirical science is also an evolving cultural institution, this memorable institutionalist refrain can be modified to apply to the history of philosophy of science: The process that constitutes the development of philosophy of science is an episodic interaction between logically arranged ideas in philosophy and chronologically arranged developments in science.
+For the positivists the most formative development was Newtonian physics.
+In fact it might be said that modern philosophy is the philosophy of Newtonianism.

-This third edition of my Twentieth-Century Philosophy of Science: A History is a revised and enlarged edition of my 1995 print book titled History of Twentieth-Century Philosophy of Science, which is now out of print.
-The greatly expanded “Introduction” chapter set forth herein as “BOOK I” summarizes the fundamental principles of the contemporary pragmatist philosophy of science, and includes discussion of the recently emergent specialty called “computational philosophy of science”.
-Each of the remaining chapters, BOOK II through BOOK VIII, focuses upon selected authors who have influenced twentieth-century philosophy of science.
+The Twentieth-Century Philosophy of Science: A History is a revised and enlarged edition of my 1995 print book titled History of Twentieth-Century Philosophy of Science, which is now out of print.
+The greatly expanded “Introduction” chapter set forth herein as BOOK I summarizes the fundamental principles of the contemporary realistic neopragmatist philosophy of science, and includes discussion of the recently emergent specialty called “computational philosophy of science”.
+BOOK I is also now both an e-book and a print-on-demand book titled Philosophy of Science: An Introduction.
+Each of the remaining chapters, BOOKs II through VIII, focuses upon selected authors who have influenced twentieth-century philosophy of science.

-Nonetheless in the twentieth century’s latter decades computational work has gradually been producing a paradigm shift in philosophy of science, especially in the linguistic-analysis tradition.
-But if computational analysis is not fully embraced as the cutting edge in academic philosophy of science due to philosophers’ intellectual lethargy, then the mechanization agenda will be taken over by currently contributing cognitive psychologists.
+Computational philosophy of science is the future that has arrived, leaving many a tenured academic complacently ensconced in his backwater.
+In the twentieth century’s latter decades computational work has gradually been producing a paradigm shift not only in the sciences but also in philosophy of science, especially philosophy in the linguistic-analysis tradition.
+But if computational analysis is not fully embraced as the cutting edge in academic philosophy of science due to philosophers’ intellectual lethargy or arrogance, then the mechanization agenda will be taken over by currently contributing cognitive psychologists with psychologistic views.